 Alarms can be a nuisance.
 Continuous false alarms can frustrate police officers and annoy neighbors.
 They also prove costly both in time and money.
 Police Officers are often responding to false alarms when other priority calls are pending.

-The Lodi Police Department responds to approximately 180 false alarms each month for an average of 6 false alarms daily.
+The Lodi Police Department responds to approximately 180 false alarms each month for an average of six false alarms daily.
 Most false alarms occur as a result of operator error.
 This program was designed to reduce the number of false alarms.

 Lodi City Alarm Ordinance

-Major Provisions of the City of Lodi Alarm Ordinance, (Lodi Municipal Code 15.56) (revised July 1999)
+Major Provisions of the City of Lodi Alarm Ordinance, (Lodi Municipal Code 15.56) (revised May 2017)

 Alarm users shall comply with the following duties:

 Maintain their alarm site and alarm system in a manner that will minimize or eliminate false alarms;

 Make every reasonable effort to deactivate their alarm system; provide access to their alarm site; and provide alternative security for their alarm site when requested by the police department;

 Keep written operating instructions for each alarm system at each alarm site;